iqtree/iqtree.github.io/doc/Tutorial.md

 Assessing branch supports with single branch tests
 --------------------------------------------------

-IQ-TREE provides an implementation of the SH-like approximate likelihood ratio test [guindon2010].
+IQ-TREE provides an implementation of the SH-like approximate likelihood ratio test ([Guindon et al., 2010]).
 To perform this test,  run:

     iqtree -s example.phy -m TIM+I+G -alrt 1000

  `-alrt` specifies the number of bootstrap replicates for SH-aLRT where 1000 is the minimum number recommended.

-IQ-TREE also provides a fast implementation of the local bootstrap probabilities method [adachi1996b], which we call Fast-LBP.
+IQ-TREE also provides a fast implementation of the local bootstrap probabilities method ([Adachi and Hasegawa, 1996]), which we call Fast-LBP.
 Fast-LBP computes the branch support by comparing the tree log-likelihood with the log-likelihoods of the two alternative nearest-neighbor-interchange (NNI) trees around the branch of interest.
 However, Fast-LBP is different from LBP where we compute the log-likelihoods of the two alternative NNI trees